kaleidocore/WarpManager/README.md

 # 🎬 KaleidoWarp for Godot

-A flexible and extensible scene transition addon for Godot (.NET/C#) that allows for smooth, animated transitions between scenes.
+This is a flexible and extensible scene transition addon for Godot (.NET/C#) that allows for smooth, animated transitions between scenes.

 ## Installation 📦
 You have three options: